-Maps have come a long way over time.
-Modern maps are made using special software that uses lots of different information.
-This system of mapping is called GIS – Geographic Information Systems.
+Maps have come a long way since people first began drawings to show where they were.
+Modern maps are created using special software that combines lots of different sorts of information.
+This system of modern mapping is called GIS – Geographic Information Systems.

 - write reports

 - plan for the future, for example which roads are likely to be congested due to road works, closures or special events.

 - People: people who use GIS are professionals who have been educated to use GIS and have made a career out of working with GIS.

 - Data: geospatial information (where things are located) and the details of objects such as services, roads, buildings etc. are collected and entered into the GIS software.

 - Software: GIS software analyses data and presents it in different combinations for the user.

 - Hardware: includes hand held devices for collecting data and computers with GIS software to display the GIS.

 Data contained in a GIS system is stored in sets of data called ‘data sets’ in a database.
 Data sets can be selected, combined and presented as layers: